zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/quick-start.md

 ## Create a collection{#create-a-collection}

-Zilliz Cloud automatically creates a collection when you create a serverless cluster.
+Zilliz Cloud automatically creates a collection when you create a cluster.
 It has dynamic schema enabled, with **id** and **vector** acting as predefined fields for the primary key and the vector field, respectively.
 The **autoId** attribute is enabled by default for the primary key.

 If you want to create a new collection, follow these steps: